applicativesystem/rust-suffix-arrays/README.md

 # rust-suffix-arrays
- -**Today i finished one month of RUST development, which includes,memorizing all RUST docs, coded all these RUST codes and used RUST from algorithm bioinformatics to web development**.
+ - **Today i finished one month of RUST development, which includes,memorizing all RUST docs, coded all these RUST codes and used RUST from algorithm bioinformatics to web development**.
  - **I coded all these algorithms in C++ previously and now coded in RUST and finished learning RUST from system programming to web development in one month**.
  - This rust emphasis on the following part for the implementation.
  - rust suffix array building from two points: 1.
 LCP and 2.
 Kasai path generation.